Minimal Surfaces in Hyperbolic 3-manifolds: Preliminaries

 \begin{pf} To prove this corollary, we will look into Song's result above in the hyperbolic $3$-manifold case.
 In the proof of Theorem 4 and Corollary 5 in \cite{So}, Song obtains the minimal surface as a limit of closed minimal surfaces in larger and larger domains exhausting the manifold.
 In particular, let $\{U_i\}$ be sequence of domains exhausting $M$ such that $U_i\subset U_{i+1}$ and $M=\bigcup U_i$.
 Then, Song obtains a closed minimal surface $S_i$ in $U_i$ in two different cases in \cite[Theorem 4]{So}.
 Then, the minimal surface mentioned in the Theorem 4 and Corollary 5 in \cite{So} is the limit minimal surface $S=\lim S_i$.
 Furthermore, the closed minimal surfaces $\{S_i\}$ are stable in one case, and Morse index at most 1 in the other case.

-Furthermore, when $M$ is hyperbolic, minimal surfaces with bounded index cannot go deep in the cusp regions by Lemma \ref{cusplem}.
-That means the closed minimal surfaces in the sequence $\{S_i\}$ stay away from the cusps.
+By Lemma \ref{cusplem}, when $M$ is hyperbolic, minimal surfaces with bounded index cannot go deep in the cusp regions.
+That means the closed minimal surfaces in the sequence $\{S_i\}$ cannot go deep in the cusps.
 Then, the limit finite area minimal surface $S=\lim S_i$ must be a closed surface, too. \end{pf}